Universal-homogeneous structures are generic: Background and the main result

 \subsection{Main result}

-Recall that a subset of a topological space is called comeager if it can be represented as a countable intersection of subsets with dense interior. \begin{theorem} Let $\cC$ be a Fra\"iss\'e class of finitely generated $L$-structures and let $(\bS, \cT)$ be the topological space of all countable $L$-structures on $\omega$ with age contained in $\cC$ and with the topology $\cT$ defined above.
+Recall that a subset of a topological space is called comeager if it can be represented as a countable intersection of subsets with dense interior. \begin{theorem} Let $\cC$ be a Fra\"iss\'e class of finitely generated $L$-structures whose Fra\"iss\'e limit does not belong to $\cC$ and let $(\bS, \cT)$ be the topological space of all countable not finitely generated $L$-structures on $\omega$ whose age is contained in $\cC$ and with the topology $\cT$ defined above.
 Then, the set $\bF$ of all structures $M\in \bS$ which are universal and homogeneous for $\cC$ is comeager in $\bS$. \end{theorem} By Proposition~\ref{prop:baire} and Remark~\ref{rem:saturated}, this immediately implies the classical Fr\"aiss\'e theorem: \begin{corollary} Universal and homogeneous structures exist and are unique up to isomorphism. \end{corollary}

 \begin{proof}[Proof of Theorem~\ref{thm:main}] For a structure $A\in \cC$ denote by $\bF_A$ the set of all structures in $\bS$ which contain an isomorphic copy of $A$ as a substructure.
 For a quadruple $(A_1,A_2,a,b)$, where $A_1\subset A_2$ are structures in $\cC$, $a$ is a finite tuple of elements generating $A_1$, and $b$ is a tuple of elements of $\omega$ of the same length as $a$, denote by $\bF_{A_1,A_2,a,b}$ the set of all structures $S\in\bS$ such that one of the following holds: \begin{itemize} \item[(i)] either the map $a\mapsto b$ cannot be extended to an embedding of $A_1$ into $S$ or \item[(ii)] there is an embedding $\varphi:A_2\to S$ extending $a \mapsto b$. \end{itemize} By Remark~\ref{rem:saturated}, we can write